krazydanny/laravel-repository/README.md

 **Pros**

-Resilient to database failures and downtimes
+Very performant and resilient to database failures and downtimes

 **Cons**